 Mom 1: “Did you see pictures of her first day of toilet training?”

 Mom 2: “Ugh.
 Who cares if your baby can pee now on the potty?”

 (FYI: It definitely may deem an eye roll if you show a picture of what’s left in the toilet. 🙂 )

 But I confess.
 I am probably one of those people who has created a few eye rolls along the way.
 Okay, maybe more than a few.
-Because at this point, I have four kids.
+Because, at this point, I have four kids.
 And about four hundred thousand posts.
-And have been going strong for about 10 years now.
+And have been going strong for nearly 10 years now.
 And if you’re wondering, that’s a lot of pictures.

 And I post about their accomplishments.

 And I post when we are all struggling to hold it together.